D4wnstar/aetherwisp/Analytical mechanics/Mathematics/Lie derivative.md

 > - $(\Rightarrow)$ If $G$ is a constant, then let $\mathbf{x}_{0}\in \mathbb{R}^{N}$ be some point.
 Then, $\mathcal{L}_{f}G(\mathbf{x}_{0})=\mathcal{L}_{f}G(\mathbf{x}(t_{0}))=0$, which is true since $G$ is a constant of motion.
 This is true for any $\mathbf{x}_{0}\in \mathbb{R}^{N}$, so $\mathcal{L}_{f}G=0$ everywhere.

 ### Relation with homogeneous functions[^1]
-Lie derivatives have some interesting connections to [[homogeneous function]] that, while not particularly useful in practice, help to make some connections between different areas of mathematics.
+Lie derivatives have some interesting connections to [[Homogeneous function]] that, while not particularly useful in practice, help to make some connections between different areas of mathematics.
 Assume that our dynamical variable $G(\mathbf{x})$ is now homogeneous of degree $\alpha$.
 By Euler's theorem for homogeneous functions we can state
 $$\alpha G(\mathbf{x})=\sum_{i=1}^{N} \frac{ \partial G }{ \partial x_{i} } x_{i}$$
 You might notice a staggering similarity with the definition of the Lie derivative.
 In fact, the sum on the right hand side *is* a Lie derivative, but very specifically over the identity vector field $I(\mathbf{x})=\mathbf{x}$, which allows us to state the following:
 $$\mathcal{L}_{I}G=\sum_{i=1}^{N} \frac{ \partial G }{ \partial x_{i} } I(x_{i})=\sum_{i=1}^{N} \frac{ \partial G }{ \partial x_{i} } x_{i}=\alpha G(\mathbf{x})$$